graalvm/graalvm-demos/native-list-dir/README.md

 ## ExtListDir class

-You can also experiment with a more sophisticated `ExtListDir` example, which uses Java / JavaScript polyglot capabilities.
+You can also experiment with a more sophisticated `ExtListDir` example, which uses Java/JavaScript polyglot capabilities.
 To compile that class you need to add `graal-sdk.jar` on the classpath:

 ```
 $GRAALVM_HOME/bin/javac -cp $GRAALVM_HOME/jre/lib/boot/graal-sdk.jar ExtListDir.java